Programme Overview:

 ***Fees are subject to change

-Where an applicant has no formal qualification experential experience will be taken into consideration on a case by case basis.
+Where an applicant has no formal qualification encompassing agriculture/biology, practical knowledge of, and experience in, agriculture will be required.

 "Rapid advances in computing technologies are leading to radical transformations across a multitude of industry sectors.
 Data analytics, machine learning, and artificial intelligence offer new solutions to challenges in sectors including agriculture.
 Although this degree is new within UCD, Digital Agriculture is recognised as one of the most critically important technical disciplines supporting the use of new and advanced technologies integrated into one system.
 The MSc programme provides students with an understanding of the tools that digitise data capture relating to the environment and activity (sensor technologies and systems), move the data (accumulation networks), store the data (databases), analyse data to gain insights (models and AI), share the resulting information along the agricultural value chain (distribution networks) and provide actors and stakeholders access to the digital chain (interfaces).
 The mix of full-time and part-time students sharing modules opens a promising dynamic in which learners can complement and help one another in the broader context.
 The modules will employ technology-enabled flexible teaching approaches suitable for both full-time students and upskilling professional learners."